-- a portion of medical costs or damages to a guest being injured in the shared areas of the property
+- A portion of medical costs or damages to a guest being injured in the shared areas of the property.

-- claims arising from injuries in shared areas of the building.
+- Claims arising from injuries in shared areas of the building.

-Loss assessment helps protect you from the unexpected expenses that you may have to pay as a result of damages and issues related to the building your condo is in.
+Loss assessment helps to protect you from the unexpected expenses that you may have to pay as a result of damages and issues related to the building your condo is in.

 Master Policy Coverage and Unit Assessments After a Claim